 The stomach is a muscular sac between the esophagus and the small intestine where the digestion of food begins.
 The stomach makes acids and enzymes referred to as gastric juices which are mixed with food by the churning action of the stomach muscles.
 Peristalsis is the contraction and relaxation of the stomach muscles to physically breakdown food and propel it forward.
 The crushed and mixed food is liquefied to form chyme and is pushed through the pyloric canal into the small intestine in a controlled and regulated manner.

-In gastroparesis, the stomach does not perform these functions normally causing characteristic symptoms that include nausea, vomiting, early satiety, bloating, and abdominal pain.
-As a result of these symptoms, patients may limit their food and liquid intake leading to poor nutrition and dehydration with the patient ultimately requiring hospitalization.
+In gastroparesis, the stomach does not perform these functions normally causing characteristic flares of signs and symptoms that include nausea, early satiety, prolonged fullness, bloating, upper abdominal pain, vomiting and retching.
+As a result of these signs and symptoms, patients may limit their food and liquid intake leading to poor nutrition, experience dehydration and electrolyte disturbances due to vomiting, have poor blood glucose control, and ultimately require hospitalization.
 If left untreated or not adequately treated, gastroparesis causes significant acute and chronic medical problems, including additional diabetic complications resulting from poor glucose control.

 Gastroparesis in the Hospital Setting

 When patients experience a flare of their gastroparesis symptoms that cannot be adequately managed by oral medications, they may be hospitalized for hydration, parenteral nutrition, and correction of abnormal blood glucose electrolyte levels.
 In this setting, intravenous metoclopramide is the first line of treatment.
 Typically, these diabetic patients with severe gastroparesis symptoms remain in the hospital until they are stabilized and able to be effectively treated with oral metoclopramide.
 These hospitalizations are costly and expose patients to increased risks, including hospital-acquired infections.